 DECwindows contains several components for performing specialized tasks.
-Figure 1.1 illustrates these components;the descriptions that follow briefly explain them.
-For more information about working with Session Manager, File View, and the Window Manager, refer to the appropriate chapter in Part I.
+Figure 1.1, "DECwindows Components" illustrates these components; the descriptions that follow briefly explain them.
+For more information about working with Session Manager, File View, and the Window Manager, refer to the appropriate chapter in Part I, "Getting Started with DECwindows".